We may earn a commission when you click on the affiliate links in this post.

 - 1/2 teaspoon pepper

-- beef broth (if needed, to taste, you can also use pasta water or a splash of red wine)
+- beef broth (if need to thin sauce while simmering, you can also use pasta water or a splash of red wine)

 - 1 pound spaghetti noodles